Cora Divh: History

 An Indian patrol ship is named after this bank.

 Geography

 Cora Divh is the third largest feature of Lakshadweep, after Bassas de Pedro and Sesostris Bank, with a lagoon area of 339.45 km2.
 It is also the northernmost feature, reaching to 13°58'N. Those coral banks, all submerged, form the north of Lakshadweep.
 Adas Bank, which lies 90 km to the north of Cora Divh, is the same type of formation but is not part of Lakshadweep.

 Cora Divh is 42 km long southwest–northeast, and 12 about km wide.
-Its southwest point is located 34 km NNE of Sesostris Bank.
+Its southwest point is located 34 km north-northeast of Sesostris Bank.

 There are no emergent cays or islands.
 Cora Divh has depths of 27.4 to 55 m, and is covered by sand, coral rubble and broken shells.
 According to other sources, the least depth is 16 meters.
 Depths in the neighborhood of the bank reach 700 meters.